Fabrifeb/Getting_Cleaning_Data/README.md

 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 run_analysis.R
-Downloads and unzip the folder with the dataset
+Downloads and unzip the folder with the dataset,
-Takes the two datasets train and test and get them merged togheter Takes only the column with std and mean
+Takes the two datasets train and test and get them merged togheter, Takes only the column with std and mean,
-Gives the right name to the activities and variables Creates a separate dataset with the average of each variable for each activity and each subject
+Gives the right name to the activities and variables, Creates a separate dataset with the average of each variable for each activity and each subject.